 Best road trip route from Washington DC to New Orleans

-You can make a case for either of the outlined routes being the best way from Washington DC to New Orleans – the direct route is is incredibly scenic even without taking the Blue Ridge Parkway, and the Coastline Route lets you drive along the ocean instead.
+You can make a case for either of the outlined routes being the best way from Washington DC to New Orleans – the Direct Route is incredibly scenic even without taking the Blue Ridge Parkway, and the Coastline Route lets you drive along the ocean instead.

 The Coastline Route adds 130 miles onto the journey and will take 90 minutes longer than the fastest option but it lets you come back a different way if you are making the drive back too.